DeneilSantiagoPayumo/Obsidian-Vault/Social Anthropology/Notes/Lecture and Focused Notes/Interpretivism and Structuralism.md

 title: Interpretivism versus structuralism
 - "Culture is public because meaning is"
 - Culture is messy: "Nothing has done more, I think, to discredit cultural analysis than the construction of impeccable depictions of formal order in whose actual existence no one can actually believe."
-- Different 'levels' of explanation: culture as langauge (structuralism), cultures as texts (interpretivism).
+- Different 'levels' of explanation: culture as language (structuralism), cultures as texts (interpretivism).
 ```